Mdthr/alx-low_level_programming/0x12-singly_linked_lists/README.md

- function that prints all the elements of a list_t list
+Write a function that adds a new node at the beginning of a list_t list